RehaanA/Technical-Content-Creation-Blog-Post/blogPost.md

 }
 ```
-As you can see, we are using a new bar button item called stopBarButtonItem.
+As you can see, we are using a new bar button item called ```stopBarButtonItem```.
 Be sure to declare at at the top of this file along with the other variables that we are using.
-What we need to do next is work on the beginRecording method.
+What we need to do next is work on the ```beginRecording``` method.
 Essentially, what we are going to do is recognize the microphone, log the results, and obtain the best transcript that is returned.
-In this particular method, we are storing the bestTranscript in the property that was declared called transcriptStr, of type String.
+In this particular method, we are storing the ```bestTranscript``` in the property that was declared called ```transcriptStr```, of type String.
 Below is the implementation of this method:
 ```
 func beginRecording() {
     var settings = RecognitionSettings(contentType: "audio/wav")